proteanx/otoplo-wallet/README.md

 # Otoplo Wallet

 Otoplo Wallet is a free, open-source modern Nexa non-custodial wallet application for Windows, Linux, Mac and Mobile (iOS and Android).
-Release binaries are available directly from [GitLab](https://gitlab.com/otoplo/otoplo-wallet/otoplo-wallet/-/releases).
+Release binaries are available directly from [Otoplo](https://release.otoplo.com/otoplo-wallet/).

-A third-party relay (see [.env](https://gitlab.com/otoplo/otoplo-wallet/otoplo-wallet/-/blob/main/.env) and [wallet-api](https://gitlab.com/otoplo/otoplo-wallet/wallet-api)) is used to query the blockchain and broadcast transactions.

 ## Building for Desktop